 It wasn’t until Mary temporarily lost vision in one eye that she knew that something was seriously wrong.
-Getting the call that she was diagnosed with Multiple Sclerosis was life changing.
+Getting the call that she was diagnosed with Multiple Sclerosis was life-changing.

 For many of us, finding out the news of having a severe disease could throw us into extreme sadness, creating an isolated life where you think that no one can understand you.
-Mary chose to use her struggle, and story of living with MS to empower others, and raise awareness, and use her personal story to get her ‘yes’.
+Mary chose to use her struggle about a story of living with MS to empower others, and raise awareness, and use her personal story to get her ‘yes’.
 When she was first diagnosed, it took some time to come to terms with everything she was experiencing.
 But with the help and support of those around her, she dove head-first into the Annual Walk For MS and was able to raise awareness amongst her group of friends on what she was dealing with, as well as a substantial amount of funds to donate towards a worthy cause.

 We asked Mary to tell us her goals for the film:

 I’ve heard a lot of stories about artists particularly in the MS community who have had terrible experience of people, even doctors, tell them that they have to stop doing what they love and stop doing their art, and that completely breaks my heart.
 That’s what sparked the motivation behind Viable.